gotracksuit/ts-take-home-test/Readme.md

 Once you’ve completed the task, share your repository with us in one of the following ways:

 1. Option A: Public Repository - Make your new repo public and send the link to the talent manager
-2. Option B: Private Repository - please add the Github users provided by the talent manager as collaborators on your private repository
+2. Option B: Private Repository - please add `tracksuit-technical-test` Github user as a collaborator, and share the repo link with the talent manager

 <!-- Link definitions -->